-You can find the complete guide in our article How To Set up a Firewall with firewalld on Centos 7.
+You can find the complete guide in our article Set up a Firewall with Firewalld on Centos 7.

-After installing and starting the firewall service, you should add the HTTP service like in section 3.
+After installing and starting the firewall service, you should add the HTTP service in section 3.

 4) Enable the HTTPS service with the following command: